 Wallpaper and large-scale decals have also come into vogue in recent years, meaning that you can work in an enclosed space surrounded by birch trees or amongst the tropical leaves.
 Graphic prints and modern florals—even if only incorporated on pillows or throws—mean there’s no reason to default to office beige.

 With the right personal touches and keen consideration of your work habits, your home workspace can provide a boost to your office ventures.
 In a room that reflects your tastes, streamlines your workflow, and limits distractions, you may find yourself stumbling over new reserves of efficiency and productivity, right in your own home.

 Before striking out on your home office overhaul, see how Canada’s top designers approach home décor, and review these tips on organizing your home.
-This article was originally published on March 9, 2018 and has been updated on January 22,2021.
+This article was originally published on March 9, 2018 and was updated on January 10, 2022.